 Jail Up; Crime Down Does Not Justify Australia Becoming An Incarceration Nation (2015) 40 AUSTRALIAN BAR REVIEW (with Athula Pathinayake) 64-96.

-Saving the United States From Lurching Into Another Sentencing Crisis: Taking Proportionality Seriously and Implementing Fair Fixed Penalties (2015) 60 SAINT LOUIS UNIVERSITY LAW JOURNAL (with Sandeep Gopalan) (forthcoming).
+Saving the United States From Lurching Into Another Sentencing Crisis: Taking Proportionality Seriously and Implementing Fair Fixed Penalties (2015) 60 ST LOUIS UNIVERSITY LAW JOURNAL (with Sandeep Gopalan) (forthcoming).

 A Rational Theory of Mitigation and Aggravation in Sentencing (2014) 62 BUFFALO LAW REVIEW 1159-1237.